mosesalphonse/quarkus-ref-implementation/README.md

 	kubectl apply -f networks/orm-dr.yaml		# It is a Destiation Rule for Internal service

 	kubectl apply -f networks/orm-gw.yaml		# It is a Internal Gateway which will connect to Istio Ingress Gateway

+Note: You can also use Kiali console for enabling the above Istio services.

 A/B testing: